emericg/OpenSubtitlesDownload/README.md

 - Query subtitles in multiple languages at once.
 - Query subtitles for multiple video files at once.
 - Detect valid video files (using mime types and file extensions).
-- Detect correct video titles by computing hash file signatures, not by reading the filenames.
+- Detect correct video titles by computing hash file signatures in order to download synced subtitles!
+- If the movie detection fails, filename will still be used.
-- Download subtitles automatically if only one is available, select the one you want otherwise.
+- Download subtitles automatically if only one is available, choose the one you want otherwise.
 - Rename downloaded subtitles to match source video file.
 Possibility to append the language code to the file name (ex: movie_en.srt).

 Requirements